Banana Bread Waffles

 Step Four: Add Batter to Preheated Waffle Iron

 Drop the waffle batter (about 1/2 cup) into a preheated waffle iron.
 Oh!
 I almost forgot: be sure to lightly spritz or oil the iron plates.
 My maker claims to be nonstick, but it still needs some greasing to prevent waffle havoc.
 I’m guessing yours is the same.

-I usually set my waffle iron to medium-high, but after my first few waffles, I turned it down.
+As mentioned above, I usually set my waffle iron to medium-high, but after my first few waffles, I turned it down.
 The sugar from the bananas and maple syrup makes the waffles brown quickly.
 Setting the heat closer to medium produces dark golden brown waffles without over-browning.
 If your first waffle is too brown, turn down the heat even more.

 That’s it!
 Keep cranking out waffles until you’ve used up all of your batter.

 So, I think you know all about eating waffles the traditional way.
 Syrup.
 Fork.
 Maybe some fruit.

 But, getting back to the beginning of this post, you can also treat your newly made waffles as banana bread for snacking, dessert, or breakfast on the go!
 Cool the waffles on a wire rack and then store in an airtight container for future gnoshing.

 Then grab a “slice” anytime!
 Don’t forget about waffle sandwich possibilities (peanut butter, jam, hazelnut spread…) for instant breakfasts or mini meals!